arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSitesWebMatrix/HOL.md

 <a name="Ex1Task3"></a>
 #### Task 3 - Publishing a Web Site from WebMatrix ####

-In this task, you will publish the Photo Gallery template you created in the previous task to your Windows Azure Web Site using WebMatrix.
+In this task, you will publish the Photo Gallery template you created in the previous task to your Microsoft Azure Web Site using WebMatrix.

 1. Click **Publish** to start publishing the **Photo Gallery** to the web site you created in the previous task.